 Participate in an open lending program on CoinList.

-Participate in a validator/mining program (currently not open for participation).
+Participate in a validator/mining program (Not currently open for participation).

-Submit a project to an active hackathon program (currently not open for submission).
+Submit a project to an active hackathon program (Not currently open for participation).

 Staking Weekly Karma:

 - 1.2% of locked staked assets (Nucypher, Casper, Flow, Rose) are converted to weekly Karma.
 Locked Staking Karma begins to accrue once assets are locked.

 - 0.6% of your weekly auto staking volume (Algo, Celo, Mina, Vega) is converted to Karma points.